 Scottish Premiership

-While Dundee are the more historic and traditional club it is Dundee United who have been the more successful side since the 1960’s.
+It is Dundee United who have been the more successful of the two sides since the 1960’s.
 Beaten UEFA Cup finalists in 1987 and European Cup Semi Final qualifiers in 1984 the Tannadice side still hold the longest unbeaten run in all matches between the two – 13.

 That winning record was established between December 1979 and September 1983; 11 of the 13 games resulting in wins for Dundee United.

-Amongst those wins were two of the most high profile – success for Dundee United in the 1980 League Cup Final (ironically held at Dens Park) and a title clinching 2-1 win over Dundee at Dens in May 1983.
+Among those wins were two of the most high profile.
+Success came for Dundee United in the 1980 League Cup Final that was held at Dens Park and a title clinching 2-1 win over Dundee in May 1983.

-However, long before United tasted success in the theatre of European football it was Dundee who were forerunners in continental competition.
+Long before United tasted success in the theater of European football it was Dundee who were the forerunners in continental competition.

-The all conquering Scottish title winning side of 1962 went onto defeat Anderlecht, FC Koln and Sporting Lisbon convincingly before being walloped 5-1 by AC Milan in the San Siro and departing the tournament.
+The powerful Scottish title winning side of 1962 went on to defeat Anderlecht, FC Koln and Sporting Lisbon convincingly before being walloped 5-1 by AC Milan in the semi final.

 Dundee is a coastal city and sits on the Firth of Tay estuary in eastern Scotland some 65 miles from the capital city of Edinburgh.
-During the Victorian era it was notable for its hard textile industries as well as a range of supporting industries most notably the whaling, maritime and shipbuilding industries.
+During the Victorian era it was noted for its textile industries as well as whaling, and shipbuilding industries.

-Today Dundee is an re-energised city heavily influenced by the appearance of the new Victoria and Albert museum that sits on the Tay waterfront.
-It also has 2 nautical museums: the RRS Discovery which was Captain Scott’s Antarctic expedition ship.
-The second sits north of the water – the Verdant Works being a museum celebrating the city’s jute fabric manufacturing heritage.
+Today Dundee is an re-energized city heavily influenced by the appearance of the new Victoria and Albert museum that sits on the waterfront.
+It also has 2 nautical museums one being the RRS Discovery which was Captain Scott’s Antarctic expedition ship.
+The second is the Verdant Works which celebrates the city’s jute manufacturing heritage.

-With the Dundee club’s swapping leagues regularly over recent years this game turned out to be Dundee United’s first away win over city rivals Dundee since 2014.
-The win increased the Tangerines lead in the Scottish Championship to six points ahead of Ayr United.
+With the Dundee clubs swapping leagues regularly over the years this installment of the fixture turned out to be Dundee United’s first away win over city rivals Dundee since 2014.
+The win increased the Tangerines lead in the Scottish Championship to six points.

 At a loud and passionate Dens Park both sides lived up to the reputation of this being a robust and fiercely contested derby.